ShiyangWu/ShiyangWu.github.io/Blog/ComputationalComplexityTheory/FiniteModelTheory.md

-# Finite Model Theory and Its Applications in Computational Complexity Theory
+# Finite Model Theory and Its Applications

 ## Contact me